Are the White Spots on Plant Leaves Mildew?

 - Mealybugs

-As you can see, in addition to the typical mildew, there are white spots on plant leaves not mildew-alike.
+As you can see, in addition to the typical mildew, there are white spots on plant leaves that are not mildew-alike.
 In the following section, we’ll dive into each case and see what exactly causes white spots on plant leaves.

 What Causes the White Spots on Plant Leaves